weberlab-hhu/Helixer/README.md

 sudo dnf install python3-devel
 ```

+### GPU requirements
-And to run on a GPU (highly recommended for realisticly sized datasets),
+And to run on a GPU (highly recommended for realistically sized datasets),
 everything for tensorflow-gpu is required,
 see: https://www.tensorflow.org/install/gpu#older_versions_of_tensorflow